rsnakamura/iperflexer/iperflexer/readme.rst

 =========================

-This is a program to extract bandwidths from `iperf <http://sourceforge.net/projects/iperf/>`_ output.
+This is a program to extract bandwidths and data transfers from `iperf <http://sourceforge.net/projects/iperf/>`_ output.
 To install it you can use pip.

 ::